writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 There are two main ways to find the commands:

-- Perform the action through the GUI and prior to creating or deleting, there is a link provided to the equivalent *REST* or *command line*.
-Clicking on the *command line* will give you all the gcloud commands required to create it via the command line.
+- Perform the action through the GUI and prior to creating or deleting, there is a link provided to the equivalent **REST** or **command line**.
+Clicking on the **command line** will give you all the gcloud commands required to create it via the command line.
 This [link](https://cloud.google.com/shell/docs/running-gcloud-commands) is a good resource.
 - Refer to the [gcloud Software Development Toolkit (SDK)](https://cloud.google.com/sdk/gcloud/reference/).
 Being Google, well the searches are alarmingly accurate and intuitive!

 ### Why use a Makefile?

 The lab presented two main problems which would be difficult to update or maintain:

+#### Problem One
-1) There are variables repeated numerous times throughout the list of commands.
+There are variables repeated numerous times throughout the list of commands.
 Maintaining and updating multiple entries of this duplicate data should be handled in one location.
+#### Solution
+_*Makefiles have a simple way of defining and using variables which are easy to be interpreted.*_
+#### Problem Two
-2) The gcloud commands have dependencies on other resources being created or present, prior to them being executed.
+The gcloud commands have dependencies on other resources being created or present, prior to them being executed.
 For example, a project must be created prior to being able to create a resource within that project.

-These problems are addressed by using a Makefile.
-A Makefile:

-- Has a simple way of defining and using variables which are easy to be interpreted.
+#### Solution
-- Gives you an explicit and simple dependency tree.
+_*Makefiles give you an explicit and simple dependency tree making it easy to follow the logic within the Makefile.*_

 ### Makefile - Take One

-Initially, I decomposed the two problems above with the intent of addressing defining variables once.
-As a result, I ended up with a monolithic single target below:
+Initially, I decomposed the two problems above with the intent of addressing defining variables first.
+As a result, I ended up with a monolithic single target in the Makefile below:

 ```console
 # Populate with your variables